mattbloem007/iboga.org/src/content/pages/index.md

 section8:
   title: <strong className="heading-bold">Connect</strong> with Us or Collaborate
   newsletter_title: Sign up to our Newsletter to receive important updates
+  reasons_form:
+    - reason: I have written an article I would like to subit to the website or journal
+    - reason: "I would like to be a guest on your podcast, or I have someone I would like to suggest as a podcast guest. "
+    - reason: I am interested in speaking at the biennial Wood Symposium, or I am suggesting someone I would like to hear speak there
+    - reason: I have a question or complaint about some of the content on the website
+    - reason: Other
 title: Root of Revelation from the Heart of Africa
 ---